msu-cmse-courses/cmse401-S21-student/Announcements.md

-Let me know if you have any quesitons,
+Let me know if you have any questions,

 - Dirk